cmdcolin/oddgenes/README.md

 genome duplications without intervening division/cytokinesis" https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4442802/

+### Programmed DNA elimination

+"While we commonly assume the genome to be largely identical across different cells of a multicellular organism, a number of species undergo a developmentally regulated elimination process by which the genome in somatic cells is reduced, while the germline genome remains intact.
+This process, called Programmed DNA Elimination (PDE), affects a number of species including copepod crustaceans, lamprey fish, single-celled ciliates and nematode worms (though not C. elegans!)."

+From ISMB2023 abstract "Deciphering developmentally programmed DNA elimination in Mesorhabditis nematodes"

 ### Range of ploidy

 Wikipedia lists this table with examples of organisms with different ploidy